 Why You Should Trust Us

 Wendy Schmitz, Senior Review Editor, has been a part of the majority of test teams at BabyGearLab since 2014.
 As a mother of two boys, she's seen her share of all that is gross and downright dirty.
-Wendy used each product in this review, looking for how well each cleans, freshens, and softens to pick award winners and rank the contenders so that families can find the right match for their needs.
+Wendy used each product in this review, looking for how well each cleans, freshens, and softens to pick award winners and rank the contenders so families can find the right match for their needs.

 Analysis and Test Results

 A baby detergent isn't much use if it can't get things clean.
-With many parents switching to cloth diapers or choosing to buy fewer baby clothes to save some cash, it is critical that your detergent be strong enough to get out the tough stains baby can dish out.
+With many parents switching to top-ranked cloth diapers or choosing to buy fewer baby clothes to save some cash, it is critical that your detergent be strong enough to get out the tough stains baby can dish out.

 When it comes to eco-health, we look for products with the fewest chemicals and the least number of additives.
-Traditionally, this lack of "things" translates to better for the environment and for a baby's skin.
-While most baby-centric detergents are free of fragrances and dyes, some offer even more to keep your little one rash free and the environment cleaner.
-While looking for "free-from" information on the label or advertising is a good start, we also investigated each option in-depth reviewing individual ingredients specifically and referencing the Environmental Working Group's (EWG) assessment of the product's ingredients.
+Traditionally, this lack of "things" translates to better for the environment and a baby's skin.
+While most baby-centric detergents are free of fragrances and dyes, some offer even more to keep your little one rash-free and the environment cleaner.
+While looking for "free-from" information on the label or advertising is a good start, we also investigated each option in-depth, reviewing individual ingredients specifically and referencing the Environmental Working Group's (EWG) assessment of the product's ingredients.
 EWG reviews consumer products for concerning chemicals that can impact human health or the environment negatively.
 It is a wonderful resource for anyone concerned about what chemicals they use or come in contact with their children.

 — Wendy Schmitz